Discrepancy-Based Active Learning for Domain Adaptation: Experiments

 \subsection{Superconductivity}

-The UCI data set "Superconductivity" \cite{Hamidieh2018Superconductor, Dua2019UCI} is composed of features extracted from the chemical formula of several superconductors along with their critical temperature.
-There is two kind of features: some features correspond to the number of each element in the superconductor chemical formula, others are statistical features derived from the chemical formula as the mean and variance of the atomic mass.
+\textbf{Setup} The UCI data set "Superconductivity" \citep{Hamidieh2018Superconductor, Dua2019UCI} is composed of features extracted from the chemical formula of several superconductors along with their critical temperature.
+There is two kind of features: some features correspond to the chemical element number's in the superconductor chemical formula, others are statistical features derived from the chemical formula as the mean and variance of the atomic mass.

-We use the setup of \cite{Pardoe2010boost} to divide the data set in separate domains.
+We use the setup of \citep{Pardoe2010boost} to divide the data set in separate domains.
 We select an input feature with a moderate correlation factor with the output ($\sim 0.3$).
 We then sort the set according to this feature and split it in four parts: low (l), middle-low (ml), middle-high (mh), high (h).
 Each part defining a domain with around $4000$ instances and $166$ features.
 The considered feature is then withdrawn from the data set.

-A standard scaling preprocessing is performed with the training data on the input statistical features and a max scaling is performed on features corresponding to the number of each element.
-As the output distribution of critical temperature approximately decreases exponentially (cf Figure \ref{input-super}).
-A log scaling followed by a standard scaling is performed on the outputs using the training data.
+A standard scaling preprocessing is performed using the source data on the input statistical features and the output feature.
+A max scaling is performed on features corresponding to the chemical element number's.
+A visualization of the first components of the PCA as well as the output distribution is provided in Figure \ref{input-super}).

+\textbf{Standard deviation} Table \ref{std-super} presents the standard deviation of the MAEs obtained on the $8$ repetitions of the $12$ experiments with the Balanced Weighting training and $K=20$.
+We observe that K-medoids provides the smallest standard deviations in the majority of the experiments.
+K-medoids is indeed a deterministic algorithm and thus selects a determined batch of target points.
+Besides, K-medoids selects the target batch to label in a distribution matching perspective, i.e. it produces a training set with a distribution close to the one of the testing set (cf Section 2).
+This can explain why the training is more stable with the training set provided by K-medoids.

+\textbf{(high to low) analysis} An interesting fact to notice in the results of the superconductivity experiments (for which a recap is given in Table \ref{table-superonductivity-2}) is the asymmetry of results between the low-to-high experiment and the high-to-low experiment.
+Indeed, the results on the latter experiment are worse than the ones of the former, except for the Random and K-medoids algorithms.